Friedkin/Pinter Film-Play Denotes Where Day Meets Dread

 Released 10 years after first appearing on the London stage, William Friedkin’s second feature translates Harold Pinter’s second play to the big screen with all the forceful quality of a combined sophomore effort.
 Filming playwright Pinter’s own script, director Friedkin evokes the menacing highs and moody lows of a legendary stage production that combined farce and terror in ways that shocked and unnerved its original Lyric Theatre audiences.
 Placing viewers both visually and aurally near to sights, sounds, and especially situations and spoken lines whose import remain ambiguously unclear to its dramatic victims – and possibly even to its perpetrators – William Friedkin’s 1968 film of Harold Pinter’s The Birthday Party retains the essential ingredient of the absurdist play’s most successful stagings: unnatural dread naturally arising from the everyday and the commonplace.

 Aging couple Petey (Moultrey Kelsall) and Meg (Dandy Nichols) run a dilapidated boarding house that has seen better days, their sole lodger a onetime piano player suffering from confinement and an unnamed nervous condition.
-Stanley (Robert Shaw), the very image of “disheveled” from the early morning to late evening action of the play, sporting a torn sweater and beads of glistening flopsweat throughout, is roused from a sleepless night by lukewarm tea, bland fried bread, and the gift of a child’s drum on what he persistently insists, to the deaf-turned ears of doting landlady Meg, isn’t his birthday.
+Stanley (Robert Shaw), sporting a torn sweater and beads of glistening flopsweat throughout, is the very image of “disheveled” from the early morning to late evening action of the play, introduced being roused from a sleepless night by lukewarm tea, bland fried bread, and the gift of a child’s drum on what he persistently insists, to the deaf-turned ears of doting landlady Meg, isn’t his birthday.
 Powerless to stop its unwelcome observation, however, Stanley is later beset by the equally unwanted attentions of two new guests arriving midday (Sydney Taffler, Patrick Magee), one open and gregarious and the other guarded and dour, who surreptitiously engage Stanley – for entirely unexplained reasons – in intense interrogation and psychological torture within the otherwise non-threatening suburban parlor before, during, and after the title celebration.

 In short, it’s a very bad birthday, and though arriving well-dressed and well-groomed next morning at the breakfast table, after submitting to a wearisome evening of song, dance, blind man’s buff, and Gestapo tactics, Stanley is zombie-like powerless to respond to the concerned queries of landlord Petey while being led away by the departing pair of ambiguously malevolent miscreants.